WaryaWayne/myWorkLog/work_ive_done.md

 ## 2024-10-10

-**immigridgeRepo**

-- First commit: created Django project in backend directory.
-Configured the .gitignore files.
-One(1) in root directory and another in /backend directory

-**tools_setup/config_scripts/zsh_scripts**
+**Project 3**

 - Initial commit for tester

-**Total commits:** 2
+**Total commits:** 1

 ## 2024-10-14

-**bdm_web**
+**Project 76**

 - installed vite run dev @latest again.
 - Changed the user and admin permissions to make the user able to edit own profile and admin able to edit all profiles.
 Only admin can delete account.
 - I tried to implement tests but will leave it for a later point.
 I am stuck for now.
 I removed the tests and will restart when fresh.
 - Changed the name of the SECRET_KEY variable in settings.py.
 From DJANGO_SECRET_KEY to SECRET_KEY.
-- Added debug.log to .gitignore. profile/views.py Added a default queryset fpr ProfileViewSet DRF uses this query set to handle default behavior.
-Did a migration and a change to products/models.py.
-I added a is_featured field to be able to find the featured products easier.
 - Added docstrings to both signal handler functions.
 - Updated URL configuration to Include ProfileViewSet.
 Added ProfileViewSet to handle user profiles.
 Updated the router to include the 'profiles' endpoint.
 Ensured Swagger and Redoc documentation remain accessible.
 This update enhances user management capabilities within the API.
 - Updated ProductViewSet to restrict create, update, and delete actions to admin users only.
-Implemented a featured products endpoint in ProductViewSet for retrieving featured products.
+Implemented a featured Project 83333277 endpoint in ProductViewSet for retrieving featured Project 83333277.
 Refined OrderViewSet to filter orders based on the logged-in user for non-staff users.
 Introduced a custom permission class ?IsOwnerOrAdmin? to restrict access to order management based on ownership or admin status.Created a new permissions.py file in the orders directory containing the IsOwnerOrAdmin permission class.
 Changes ensure better access control for API endpoints and enhance security for order management.
 - Installed drf-spectacular for API Documentation.
 Added Spectacular_Settings to settings.py for OpenAPI Configuration.
 Updates Urls.py to include endpoints for open API schema, Swagger UI, ReDoc Documentation.
 Set API version to 0.1.0.
 - Set up Pagination with PageNumberPagination and a page size of 10.
 Enable filtering using DjangoFilterBackend.
 Configured token authentication as default authentication method.
 - Added django_filters to the installed apps in settings.py.
-- Migrated the updated models for profiles, orders and products.
+- Migrated the updated models for profiles, orders and Project 83333277.
 - Update email field to use EmailField for better validation.
 Added validation to phone number using RegexValidator for formatting of a phone number.
 Other fields stayed the same.
 - Modified to include a nested list of images for each product.
 Updated serializer to include the main image and additional images.
 - Create new ImageField 'main_image' in the product models.py.
 This will store the primary image for each product.
 Other fields stayed the same.
-- Integrated DefaultRouter for RESTful API endpoints for products and orders.
-Implemented static media file serving in debug mode to facilitate local development.
+- Integrated DefaultRouter for RESTful API endpoints for Project 83333277 and orders.
+Implemented static Project 83333277 file serving in debug mode to facilitate local development.
-- Added the media and staticfiles directories in backend directory.
+- Added the Project 83333277 and staticfiles directories in Project 8333327 directory.
 These will let Django know where our files are and how to serve them which is why we configured MEDIA_URL and MEDIA_ROOT.
 We will upload images via admin panel.
-The /media will be base URL where uploaded files/images go. /static tells Django where to serve media files from in the browser.
+The /Project 83333277 will be base URL where uploaded files/images go. /static tells Django where to serve Project 83333277 files from in the browser.
 - Migrated the models for Orders, Products and Profiles.
 Installed Pillow to handle images when storing profile pictures and product images in the database.
 In settings, we had a glitch where I added a comment to .env variable and it disabled the database connection suddenly.
 - Added a views.py for profile app.
 It already had a model.py and serializers but was missing the views.
 I added it.
 - for the settings.py we added Django rest framework configuration at the end of the file to use authentication tokens.
 Added rest_framework.authtoken to the installed apps in settings.py.
 Transfered the Secret Key and Debug settings toggle to the .env file to not hardcode values for security sake. also added profiles.apps.ProfilesConfig to installed apps when we did the profiles app.py configuration.
 For urls.py we added a path to the api token auth to get an auth token for the api.
 For orders/admin.py we added a list_display, list_filter and search fields.
-In orders/views.py we added a few ways to filter and search through products.
+In orders/views.py we added a few ways to filter and search through Project 83333277.
 Product/views.py and admin.py have the same changes.
 Added ways to filter and seach in views and added filter options in admin.py.
-- Just basic page styntax to be able to query some of our products from the backend api.
+- Just basic page styntax to be able to query some of our Project 83333277 from the Project 8333327 api.
 Issue is that it is generic and needs further work when we start the visual development.
 - installed Django-filter.
-We used it in the views.py of products and orders apps.
+We used it in the views.py of Project 83333277 and orders apps.
 We used it to add some more filters to the api data in views.py.
 - Added a serializer for the profiles app because we would need it to view api user data.
-- Added a pagination.py file to products and orders apps.
+- Added a pagination.py file to Project 83333277 and orders apps.
 This is useful to help sort the api contents with views.py and serializer.
-- Updated the model for products adding an accessory category choice, added a video_url field to hold the video of the product, added cancelled as a status choice for Orders model, i added a coupon discount field, added a notes field, for Product models, we added a active status, created a new model for product images, gave it foreign key to connect to products model, added image field to store images of products.
+- Updated the model for Project 83333277 adding an accessory category choice, added a video_url field to hold the video of the product, added cancelled as a status choice for Orders model, i added a coupon discount field, added a notes field, for Product models, we added a active status, created a new model for product images, gave it foreign key to connect to Project 83333277 model, added image field to store images of Project 83333277.
 Updated the admin.py for Products allowing up to 8 images per product, created profiles model to hold user data. holds name, email, phone number, address, verification status and profile picture.
 - Added a profiles app to the django project to store user information and accounts on our platform.
 Added it to installed apps in django settings.
 Added new fields to the Orders model and made migrations.
-- Updated the products model to accept more fields to describe an individual product.
+- Updated the Project 83333277 model to accept more fields to describe an individual product.
 - Did the first migration for my models.
 The DB should have tables now.
 - Added a dev script to package.json to support vite npm run dev.
-Installed Psycopg3 to connect to my postgres db instance. installed vite as a regular devDependencies.
+Installed Psycopg3 to connect to my Project 83333274 db instance. installed vite as a regular devDependencies.
 It wasn't installed. for the changes to app.jsx, I will cancel, it was just a test.
 - Added corsheaders to installed apps list in django settings.
 - We just moved the imports above first comments in views.py for both apps.
 We removed unnecessary imports as well.
 We created the first iteration of our product and order models in models.py.
-We installed Axios to allow React to communicate with our backend.
+We installed Axios to allow React to communicate with our Project 8333327.
 - This goes with the previous commit.
 Where we made cors related changes.
 - Installed django-cors-headers.
-This will allow our backend to communicate with our React frontend.
+This will allow our Project 8333327 to communicate with our React Project 83323.
 We configured the package.
 We added it to the settings in our django project root.
 Added it into MIDDLEWARE right before the CommonMiddleware line.
 At the end of settings file we added a CORS_ALLOW_ALL_ORIGINS = True.
 This will allow all origins but we must change later for security.
 - Configured the urls for the API's.
 Set up routing for the API endpoints.
-Which will be /api/products/ and /api/orders/.
+Which will be /api/Project 83333277/ and /api/orders/.
-- Added API views in both products and orders using the previously created serializers in both the apps.
+- Added API views in both Project 83333277 and orders using the previously created serializers in both the apps.
 Very basic view now.
 Will need to be updated as the models are developed for both apps.
-- installed DjangoRestFramework, added it to the settings in my django root folder, created a serializers.py for both orders and products apps in django project. they are basic now will need more editing.
+- installed DjangoRestFramework, added it to the settings in my django root folder, created a serializers.py for both orders and Project 83333277 apps in django project. they are basic now will need more editing.
 - updated pipfile and lock
 - Started the react app with vite.
 Initialized in the Frontend directory.
 - Added the database connection (must update to current db connection).
 Added the apps to the installed apps in django settings.
-- created a products and an orders app inside my django program.
+- created a Project 83333277 and an orders app inside my django program.
 We will use these to manage the ecommerce website we're building
-- Initialized Django in my backend directory
+- Initialized Django in my Project 8333327 directory
 - added basic files for starting structure
-- Initial commit to setup bdm_web
+- Initial commit to setup Project 8333326_web

-**Total commits:** 43
+**Total commits:** 42

 ## 2024-10-15

-**bdm_web**
+**Project 76**

-- Added 3 cards to the products list.
+- Added 3 cards to the Project 83333277 list.
 Set to same product for now.
 Will be edited to be better later.
-- Had a package.json in root and in frontend along with package-lock and node_modules folder.
-I combined them and kept frontend folder only.
+- Had a package.json in root and in Project 83323 along with package-lock and node_modules folder.
+I combined them and kept Project 83323 folder only.
 Added a postcss.config to configure the tailwind set up.
 Edited the product card to try and add a read more component to shrink description.
 Not working yet.
 Added base, componenets and utilities to index.css in /src directory to call tailwind into my project.
 Tailwind and vite config files were an edit to apply more config to tailwind setup.
 - Add image carousel to product listing.
 Update ProductSerializer to include product images.
 Create ProductImageSerializer for handling image data.
 Modify ProductList component to display images in a carousel.
 Install and integrate react-responsive-carousel.
 Update fetchProducts function in App.jsx to handle image.
-Ensure backend serves image files correctly through MEDIA_URL and MEDIA_ROOT settings.
+Ensure Project 8333327 serves image files correctly through MEDIA_URL and MEDIA_ROOT settings.
 This commit enhances the product listing by adding a visual carousel of product images, improving the user experience and product presentation.
 - Added throttling to the API to prevent abuse.
 Simplifying the registration process to only create a User object, not a full Profile.
-Removing the confirm_password field from the backend (it's still checked in the frontend).
-Created a Header, Login, Register, ProductCard and ProductList componenets for the react front end to render our products.
-The /media product images are from a test upload in our django admin adding product.
+Removing the confirm_password field from the Project 8333327 (it's still checked in the Project 83323).
+Created a Header, Login, Register, ProductCard and ProductList componenets for the react front end to render our Project 83333277.
+The /Project 83333277 product images are from a test upload in our django admin adding product.
 It works.
 Added the components to render on App.jsx and css styling in App.css.

 **Total commits:** 4

 ## 2024-10-16

-**bdm_web**
+**Project 76**

 - Ignore Staging Directory.
 Old attempt put there for reference.
-Decided to restart development of my React frontend.
+Decided to restart development of my React Project 83323.
 Let's go.
 Hopefully works out more smooth.
 Using Yarn, which I installed through brew, vite, will install tailwindcss now and get to doing the config.

 **Total commits:** 1

 ## 2024-10-22

-**concrete/frontend/concrete**
+**Project 32**

 - fix: update GetQuoteForm component structure and resolve UI component imports
 - changed import path for images.